Mindinventory/Lassi-Android/README.md

     ```groovy
         dependencies {
             ...
-            implementation 'com.github.Mindinventory:Lassi:0.3.0'
+            implementation 'com.github.Mindinventory:Lassi:X.X.X'
         }
     ```

 ### Implementation

 * Step 1.
-Add Lassi in to your activity class:
+  To open a app color theme view then add Lassi in to your activity class:

     ```kotlin
             val intent = Lassi(this)
-                .with(LassiOption.CAMERA_AND_GALLERY) // choose Option CAMERA, GALLERY or CAMERA_AND_GALLERY
+                .with(LassiOption.CAMERA_AND_GALLERY) // choose Option CAMERA or CAMERA_AND_GALLERY
                 .setMaxCount(5)
                 .setGridSize(3)
                 .setMediaType(MediaType.VIDEO) // MediaType : VIDEO IMAGE, AUDIO OR DOC